If your struggling with Narcissism Articles issues, please take our survey to see the severity

 The younger generation of today – supposedly our leaders of tomorrow – have become so embroiled in the selfie culture, which scientists consider as one of the most prominent forms of narcissism today.
 And the reason why millennials are receiving innumerable amounts of criticism for this seemingly harmless trend is that studies – conducted by well-known narcissist whisperer, psychologist and professor Jean Twenge of San Diego State University – revealed they scored much higher in the Narcissistic Personality Inventory as compared to teens of the previous generation.

 One of her studies, Egos Inflating Over Time in the Journal of Personality, reported a systematic increase in scores on the Narcissistic Personality Inventory.
 It concluded that the generational factor is a better predictor of narcissism scores than gender.

 How did we even start getting so self-absorbed?

 The advancement of technology, I strongly believe, has played a part in this.

-This year itself Huawei launched the Ascend P7, making it the world’s first ever mobile phone with a panoramic function for the front camera.
-This ‘panoramic selfie’ smartphone enables users to easily take group selfies – one of the latest craze after famous American television host Ellen DeGeneres posted one featuring more than ten celebrities at the Oscars.
+This year itself Huawei launched the Ascend P7, making it the world’s first-ever mobile phone with a panoramic function for the front camera.
+This ‘panoramic selfie’ smartphone enables users to easily take group selfies – one of the latest crazes after famous American television host Ellen DeGeneres posted one featuring more than ten celebrities at the Oscars.

 Subsequent to that, monopods, better known as ‘selfie on a stick’, were invented to aid in this group selfie hype.
 It started as a mere extension for the mobile phone, now these affordable devices even have a function to focus on the subject before capturing it.